 - Balance of plant electrical efficiency

 Basically, the OEM guarantees that when the wind is blowing x m/s, the wind farm output will be y MW.
-The duration of the guarantee can be very long, up to 15 years and the OEM assumes significant risk and must consider the maximum level of likely performance degradation that will be experienced over the period of the guarantee.
-In some cases (e.g. where they are the head EPC contractor or Partner) they will also assume the risk for the performance of the balance of plant, being the electrical cables and overhead lines, wind turbine transformers and substation plant including their associated losses.
+The duration of the guarantee can be long – up to 15 years.
+The OEM assumes significant risk and must consider the level of performance degradation that will be experienced over the period of the guarantee.
+In some cases the OEM is the head EPC contractor or Joint Venture Partner.
+Here they will also assume the risk for the performance of the balance of plant, being the electrical cables and overhead lines, wind turbine transformers and substation plant (and their associated losses).

-The OEM builds this risk into the price of their wind turbines and ongoing service fees, but it affords a lower risk investment for the wind farm developer/owner.
+The OEM builds this risk into the price of their wind turbines and ongoing service fees, but it affords a lower risk investment for the wind farm developer.

 At the other end of the scale is service only.
-As the name implies, the service contractor is paid a monthly per-turbine fee to service the turbines.
-Ad-hoc work (e.g. attending to breakdowns) is charged at an hourly rate and major component failures are typically open for external contractors to offer competing prices to perform these large work packages.
+The wind farm owner pays the service contractor a monthly per-turbine fee to service the turbines.
+The contractor charges ad-hoc work (e.g. breakdowns) at an hourly rate.
+The wind farm owner may tender (to external contractors) work associated with rectification of major component failures.

-Service-only contracts are popular on old wind farms where reliability is too uncertain for a service contractor to take on availability risk.
-They are the cheapest upfront form of service contract, but one where the wind farm owner assumes the most risk for poor performance.
-Wind turbine availability can seriously suffer under a service-only contract, as it can be administratively burdensome to prepare a quote to perform major repair work, and wait for the quote to be approved etc. During this time, a turbine is shut down and the service contractor is not incentivised to quickly get the turbine back into service.
+Service-only contracts are popular on old wind farms where reliability is too uncertain for a service contractor to guarantee availability.
+They are the cheapest upfront form of service contract, but one where the wind farm owner assumes the most risk.
+Wind turbine availability can seriously suffer under a service-only contract.
+This is because the service contractor must prepare a quote to perform major repair work.
+The wind farm owner must then assess the quote and wait for it to be approved etc. During this time, a turbine is out of service and the service contractor is not incentivised to quickly get the turbine back online.